cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 cert-manager will create or update the secret defined in the certificate.

 > Note: The secret that is used in the ingress should match the secret defined
 > in the certificate.
-There isn't any explicit checking, so a typo will resut
+There isn't any explicit checking, so a typo will result
 > in the nginx-ingress-controller falling back to its self-signed certificate.
 > In our example, we are using annotations on the ingress (and ingress-shim)
 > which will create the correct secrets on your behalf.